 If you are interested in pursuing adoption, it can be confusing to know where to start.
 The first suggestion for anyone interested in adopting is to read voraciously.
 Read every book, article or blog you can find.
 Find a local support group and make friends with others who have either gone through the process already or are in the midst of adoption.
 Doing this is a great way to become an expert about an otherwise confusing subject.
 Information really is power, and that is doubly true when it comes to adoption.

-It’s important that before you select an adoption attorney in South Carolina you be sure you are comfortable with that person.
+It’s important that before you select an adoption attorney in Greenville, South Carolina you be sure you are comfortable with that person.
 One way of doing this is to research the person and the firm as much as possible online.
-Read things about the adoption attorney and ask friends or others in the area who have adopted what they think.
+Read things about the adoption attorney and ask friends or others in the Greenville, South Carolina or Upstate area who have adopted what they think.
 Once you’ve gathered sufficient information, it’s then time to meet the adoption attorneys in person.

 Schedule meetings with as many as you feel you are genuinely interested in.
 You will be able to tell very quickly if this is a person you are comfortable working with about such a personal and intimate subject.
 If you feel uncomfortable or like the relationship just isn’t right, move on.
-Don’t settle for a South Carolina adoption attorney that you don’t believe is right for you.
+Don’t settle for an adoption attorney in Greenville, SC that you don’t believe is right for you.

 Though it can be helpful to involve the birth father from the beginning, this is not always required.
 If the birth father has not lived with the birth mother for six months continuously prior to the birth of the child or if the father has failed to contribute financially to supporting the mother and child, then the birth father’s consent and participation is not required for an adoption to take place.
 This means that an absentee father is not legally entitled to be consulted about a potential adoption, the decision is then up to the birth mother alone.